Want to learn how to make faster, better compost with no extra effort?

 Confidence level: 7/10

-I think that in a garbage bin composter, with its small volume, a PVC pipe that extends through the bottom of the bin provides so much aeration that the heat escapes.
+I think that in a small composter, with its small volume, a PVC pipe that extends through the bottom of the bin provides so much aeration that the heat escapes.

 Here’s one hack I ran across recently on the One Yard Revolution You Tube channel.